Majestic Las Vegas: 2019 proposal

 In May 2019, Doumani received county approval to build Majestic Las Vegas on the former six-acre site of the nearby Clarion Hotel and Casino, which he had imploded four years earlier.
 For the Majestic project, Doumani spent a year trying to obtain height approval from the Federal Aviation Administration before he could get county approval.

 This version of Majestic Las Vegas would be a health-focused resort.
 It would include a 45-story, non-gaming hotel with 720 rooms, medical offices, and convention space.
 The resort would also feature six restaurants and a 70000 sqft medical wellness spa.
 The spa would give physical examinations and help people improve their lifestyles.
 Doumani hoped for Majestic Las Vegas to become the most high-end resort in the United States.
 The top 10 floors will contain office suites for corporations to occupy.
 Doumani hoped to attract entertainment, fashion, and technology companies.
+The resort would be located at 305 Convention Center Drive, near the Las Vegas Convention Center and the Las Vegas Strip.
+It will cater to business travelers, taking advantage of its location across from the convention center.

-The project would cost $850 million and stand 620 feet.
-It would be located at 305 Convention Center Drive, near the Las Vegas Convention Center and the Las Vegas Strip.
-Groundbreaking was originally expected for April or May 2020, with completion expected in the first quarter of 2023.
-However, the COVID-19 pandemic delayed Doumani's plans by more than a year.
-Construction is scheduled to begin in the first quarter of 2022, with the opening expected in late 2024.
-The resort will cater to business travelers, taking advantage of its location, across the street from the newly expanded Las Vegas Convention Center.
+The project, initially estimated to cost $850 million, would stand 620 feet.
+Groundbreaking was originally expected for April or May 2020, with completion in the first quarter of 2023.
+However, the COVID-19 pandemic delayed the start of construction several times, followed by a surge in construction costs, bringing the project to nearly $1 billion.
+Groundbreaking was rescheduled for February 2024, and construction is expected to take three years, with the opening rescheduled for 2027.